 If you believe this recipe will make too much for one meal, you'll be happy to hear that this flavorful taco soup freezes well.
 The easy soup is made with ground beef, and it's flavored with ranch dressing and taco seasoning.
-Vegetables include tomatoes, corn, and onions, and pinto beans add extra protein.
+Vegetables include tomatoes, corn, and onions, and pinto beans for added extra protein.
 Feel free to lighten it a bit with ground turkey instead of beef.

 Your family will love the topping of crispy tortilla strips, but feel free to garnish the soup with cheese.
 Take a look at the variations for other possible garnishes and toppings.
-If you prefer the ease of the slow cooker, see this easy crockpot taco soup.

 - 2 pounds lean ground beef, at least 85% lean